solcada/livingdocumentation/README.md

 ## Sections

-A collection of Wiki Sections and SubSections to describe your organizations IT applications and processes.
+A collection of Wiki Sections and Sub Sections to describe your organizations IT applications and processes.

 ### Architecture